 Nick Jordan founded the first WALK IN THE PARK in 1992 with a race philosophy of putting on a well organized, low-cost & low-key event.
 There have been a few changes made over the years but the core values of the WITP remain unchanged.

 During the years of 1992-2000, the WITP included 50k and 25k distances and took place in and around the silt bluffs of Juniper Park, to the East of Downtown Kamloops.

 In 2001 the event moved Kenna Cartwright Park where, eventually, a fixed loop course was established to accommodate 18k-36k-54k distances.
 This course and the event distances remained unchanged between the years of 2007-2015.

 In 2016 the current 25km loop was established for the 25th Anniversary of the WITP.
-Park closures in 2017 due to extreme fire ratings pushed us to the alternate course up at the Stake Lake Cross Country Trails for a 16-25-50K event.
+Park closures in 2017 due to extreme fire ratings pushed us to set-up an alternate course at the nearby Stake Lake Cross Country Trails for a 16-25-50K event.

 Of particular note is that in 2003, due to the severity of forest fires in the Interior BC, the event was moved to the Rivers Trail, a relatively flat asphalt course in the valley bottom.
-This is the only year the WITP was not held on 'traditional' trails with significant elevation gain over the length of the course.
+This is the only year the WITP was not held on single or double track trails with significant elevation gain over the length of the course.